fatimahmirza/INM705project/README.md

 - For a total of 86 epochs baseline model is trained on a train set using Adam optimizer with the learning rate of 2e-5, batch size of 64 and achieving highest map of 91.16% at 80th epoch, which is our highest performing checkpoint of the baseline model.
 - For a total of 68 epochs, the improved model is trained on a train set using Adam optimizer with the learning rate of 1e-3, batch size of 64 and achieving the highest map of 93.91% ~ 94% at 68th epoch, which is our highest performing checkpoint of the improved model.
 - The training graphs give a quantitative demonstration of the ResNet50 model's better exhibition over the standard YOLOv1 model.
+- Metrices are logged  per epoch.
+Every point in the wandb graph represents an epoch.